 COX8A (Cytochrome C Oxidase Subunit 8A) is a Protein Coding gene.
-Diseases associated with COX8A include Mitochondrial Complex Iv Deficiency and Cardiomyopathy, Familial Hypertrophic, 4.
-Among its related pathways are Respiratory electron transport, ATP synthesis by chemiosmotic coupling, and heat production by uncoupling proteins. and Cardiac muscle contraction.
+Diseases associated with COX8A include Mitochondrial Complex Iv Deficiency, Nuclear Type 15 and Mitochondrial Complex Iv Deficiency, Nuclear Type 1.
+Among its related pathways are Respiratory electron transport, ATP synthesis by chemiosmotic coupling, and heat production by uncoupling proteins. and Pathways of neurodegeneration - multiple diseases.
 Gene Ontology (GO) annotations related to this gene include cytochrome-c oxidase activity.
 An important paralog of this gene is COX8C.

 UniProtKB/Swiss-Prot Summary for COX8A Gene